 3) Baelor (Season 1, episode 9)

 The death that tipped us off to the way Game of Thrones would roll.
-Lord Eddard Stark is great at telling the truth and being honorable but, sadly, he’s less effective when it comes to denouncing a king.
-Accused of treason, he stands before all of King’s Landing and, thinking of his family and clemency, abandons his principles and declares he lied about Joffrey’s incestuous parentage.
-For once, he does what everyone — family and foes, alike — want him to do, and he still gets his head lopped off.
+Lord Eddard Stark is great at telling the truth and being honorable, but sadly, he’s less effective when it comes to denouncing a king.
+Accused of treason, he stands before all of King’s Landing and, thinking of his family and clemency, abandons his principles and falsely declares he lied about Joffrey’s incestuous parentage.
+For once, he does what everyone — family and foes alike — want him to do, and he still gets his head lopped off.

 2) The Rains of Castamere (Season 3, episode 9)

 Those wily Freys.
 No, Robb did not learn anything from his father’s demise, and has always been more honorable than brilliant.
 Still, he didn’t deserve to be double-crossed just because he followed his heart and married a political nonentity who brought nothing to the table.
 This is also when we get a glimpse at how ruthless Roose Bolton can be.
 Old Walder Frey, don’t you think for one second that we didn’t know you were up to no good!
 Once a Filch, always a Filch.

 We couldn’t help but root for Tyrion when he had that crossbow pointed at his dad.
 After finding Shae, his one-time mistress, in his father’s bed, Tyrion strangles her and fires a bolt into Tywin.
 We didn’t think Tyrion had it in him, and neither, to his demise, did his dad.
 But Tyrion, not for the first time, manages to tap some inner reserve of courage he keeps well hidden under layers of wit and wine.
 After killing his dad, he escapes with the help of Varys.

 - You can’t turn away from the 10 most memorable Game of Thrones death scenes